Universal Declaration on Animal Welfare

-It is proposed that a UDAW be adopted by the United Nations.
-If endorsed by the UN (as the Universal Declaration of Human Rights was) the UDAW would be a non-binding set of principles that acknowledges the importance of the sentience of animals and human responsibilities towards them.
+It was proposed that the declaration would be adopted by the United Nations.
+If endorsed by the UN (as the Universal Declaration of Human Rights was) the UDAW would be a non-binding set of principles that acknowledge the importance of the sentience of animals and human responsibilities towards them.
 The principles were designed to encourage and enable national governments to introduce and improve animal protection legislation and initiatives.